gggliuye/VIO/docs/UnitySc/CVPRlocalization.rst

 .. math::
     v_{i,j} = \sum_{n=1}^{N} \frac{ e^{\mathbf{w}_{i}^{T}\mathbf{x}_{n} + b_{i} } } { \sum_{i'}  e^{\mathbf{w}_{i'}^{T}\mathbf{x}_{n} + b_{i'}} } (x_{n,j} - c_{i,j})

+The main contribution is : **the system can learn the parameters used in NetVLAD**, and **it can be combined with any other methods**.

 Ours
 ----------------------